NA-Shuvo/OOP/README.md

 <img src="https://github.com/NA-Shuvo/OOP/blob/main/images/what_is_it.jpg" alt="What is it"/>

-**Object Oriented Programming is like the image above.
+*"Object Oriented Programming is like the image above.
 [Bjarne Stroustrup](https://www.stroustrup.com/) used it in his slide.
 It was meant to demonstrate the diverse perspectives of C++.
-To me it is also true for Object Oriented Programming."
+To me it is also true for Object Oriented Programming."*
 <br/> <br/>
 *"I think Object Oriented Programming is a capitalist idea!
 If you have problem with capitalism I can assure you that all people including socialists, communists and GOD himself think the whole